 The Ioniq electric-only model:

-The Hyundai Ioniq Electric is the latest in an expanding lineup of Ioniq vehicles.
-It offers a highly competitive base price and can now be found outside California.
-For 2019, Hyundai is selling the car in CARB emissions states.
+The Hyundai Ioniq Electric is one of three Ioniq vehicles.
+It offers a highly competitive base price and can now be found beyond California.
+Hyundai offers this car in CARB emissions states.
 This model is stocked in limited numbers.
 Likely, you’ll have to order one.

-The current offers are in place through December 2, 2019.
-There is always a chance we'll see an update for Thanksgiving and Black Friday, so please check back.
+The current offers are in place through March 31, 2020.
+There is always a chance we'll see an update before then, so please check back.

 No rebates at this time: